-Zucchinis muffins and breads are my favorite things to make when zucchinis are in season so this recipe (with all the chocolate) is perfect timing.
+Zucchini muffins and breads are my favorite things to make when zucchinis are in season, so this recipe (with all the chocolate) is perfect timing.

 Although the chocolate may look like the star of this recipe, it’s actually the zucchini that gives them so much delicious flavor, texture and moisture.

 These zucchini chocolate chip muffins are so simple to make!
 Here’s everything that’s used in this recipe: